PowBambi/The-story-of-ADAM/README.md

 1/27/16, 12:48 pm, In science class, Adam messaged me on his phone to change his steam password until he gets all of his assingments in.
 I'll do it when I get home, I feel proud of him.
 I also will change the email password, since he can change the steam password if he wanted.

 1/28/16 1:10 pm.
 In journalism class, have gym next period at 1:25.
 So I locked adam out yesterday, I couldn't do it to his email, but he won't get in he tells me.
 Adam did some work but also browsed facebook.
 Lets hope I don't have to keep steam locked for too long

+1/29/16 going to dads tonight.
+Hopefully I don't forget to push.
+Last night Adam actually did all of his assigments so I gave his account back, so good for him.
+Bye now.